-Advertising on Google is an important way to showcase and promote your business online, This, however, involves understanding the pricing strategy which you must also pay particular attention to Google ads pricing.
+Advertising on Google is an important way to showcase and promote your business online, This, however, involves understanding the pricing strategy and you must also pay particular attention to Google ads pricing.

 In some sectors, in fact, SEO (i.e. the set of techniques implemented to improve the performance of an organic search website) is not sufficient to increase the visibility of a site on the most widely used search engine in the world, making it necessary to combine also a series of paid strategies and practices (SEA).

-One of the most frequent asked questions when we talk about Google AdWords now Google ads is “how much does it cost to advertise on Google?
+One of the most frequently asked questions when we talk about Google AdWords now Google ads is “how much does it cost to advertise on Google?

 Many companies have already decided to invest in this advertising medium, but many other businesses still look at this channel with suspicion, and the main reason, often, is precisely related to the cost.

 The most common and honest answer, in fact, is a bleak “depends”.

 So how do you understand how much does Google AdWords cost?
 Or rather, how to understand how much is the right amount to invest in google advertising in order to get some good results?

 Before defining how much it costs to advertise on Google, let’s analyze what it is, why it is useful and what opportunities Google Ads offers! 😊